Oasis-class cruise ship: Differences in design

+Symphony of the Seas carries around 200 additional guests at double occupancy and 100 additional crew, and includes a refurbished pool deck with a large movie screen and an additional pool on board, though far fewer hot tubs.
+The adults-only pool area is now enclosed and climate-controlled.
+It also has a new neighborhood: the Suite Neighborhood.
+The ship's buffet is located on Deck 15 aft rather than Deck 16 under the funnel and is the largest buffet in RCI's fleet.
+Other additions include a new playground and new food and drink venues.

 Technical details

 The displacement—the actual mass—is estimated at 100,000 tonnes, equivalent to the displacement of a Nimitz-class aircraft carrier.

 To keep the ship stable without increasing the draft excessively, the designers created a wide hull.
-The cruise ship's officers were pleased with the ship class's stability and performance during the transatlantic crossing when the vessel, in order to allow finishing work to go on, slowed and changed course in the face of winds "almost up to hurricane force" and seas in excess of 40 ft.
+The cruise ship's officers were pleased with the ship class's stability and performance during the transatlantic crossing, when the vessel slowed and changed course in the face of winds "almost up to hurricane force" and seas in excess of 40 ft.

 The ship's power comes from six medium-speed, marine-diesel generating sets: three 16-cylinder Wärtsilä 16V46D common rail engines producing 18480 kW each and three similar 12-cylinder Wärtsilä 12V46D engines producing 13860 kW each.
-The fuel consumption of the main engines at full power is 1377 USgal of fuel oil per engine per hour for the 16-cylinder engines and 1033 USgal per engine per hour for the 12-cylinder engines.
+The fuel consumption of the main engines at full power is 1377 USgal of fuel oil per engine per hour for the 16-cylinder engines, and 1033 USgal per engine per hour for the 12-cylinder engines.

 The total output of these prime movers, some 97020 kW, is converted to electricity, used in hotel power for operation of the lights, elevators, electronics, galleys, water treatment plant, and all of the other systems used on the operation of the vessel, as well as propulsion.
 Propulsion is provided by three 20000 kW Azipods, ABB's brand of electric azimuth thrusters.
 These pods, suspended under the stern, contain electric motors driving 20 ft propellers.
 Because they are rotatable, no rudders are needed to steer the ship.
 Docking is assisted by four 5500 kW transverse bow thrusters.

 The ship carries 18 lifeboats that hold 370 people each, for a total of 6,660 people.
 Inflatable life rafts provide for additional passengers and crew.

+The sixth ship needs 25 percent less energy than the first.

 Ships

-Generations

-There are informally three generations of Oasis-class ship.
-The first generation (2009-2010) consists of Oasis of the Seas and Allure of the Seas.
-The second generation (2016–18) consists of Harmony of the Seas and Symphony of the Seas.
-The third generation (2022–24) consists of Wonder of the Seas and Utopia of the Seas.